shubham526/SIGIR2021-Entity-Retrieval/README.md

 ## Reading the TREC CAR data
 The TREC CAR data can be read using the official `trec-car-tools` available [here](https://github.com/TREMA-UNH/trec-car-tools).
 We use the Java version in this work.

+## Learning-to-rank and ENT-Rank
+- We perform our learning-to-rank experiments using the toolkit `ranklips`.
+Read about it [here](https://www.cs.unh.edu/~dietz/rank-lips/).
+- We use an easy-to-use ranklips version of ENT-Rank called `ent-ranklips`.
+Click [here](https://unh.box.com/s/wof0pu754koqqinj8hggvweu8v9yw01a) to download a tar file containing a Haskell binary and a PDF describing its use.

 ## Cite
 ```
 @inproceedings{chatterjee2021entity,